Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: The Entity Run, Not the Document Pool, Determines Effectiveness

 Before diagnosing the inconsistency, it is important to establish that it does not arise from the ranking architecture being weak.
 Table~\ref{tab:neural_comparison} compares the best open-world entity-oriented result against a range of neural rerankers on the same collection.
 The best open-world configuration---QDER with the LGBM entity selector---achieves MAP 0.34, matching the official TREC Robust04 best system (MAP 0.33) and outperforming the majority of neural baselines, including ColBERT v2, RankVicuna, and most fine-tuned cross-encoders.
 The architecture is competitive when evaluated on equal terms.

-The same QDER architecture reports conditional MAP 0.60 in its original paper.
-That result is not wrong; it measures model capacity within the entity-reachable subset of the candidate pool.
-But it measures a different thing from open-world MAP 0.34.
-A system can achieve conditional MAP 0.60 and open-world MAP 0.29 simultaneously --- as the binary-derived QDER run does --- because it selects highly discriminative entities that cover only a small fraction of relevant documents.
-Conversely, a system can achieve open-world MAP 0.34 --- as the QDER (LGBM) run does --- because its entities are broad enough that conditional and open-world evaluation become nearly identical.
-The gap between conditional and open-world performance is not a measure of model failure.
-It is a measure of entity-channel coverage.
-Both numbers are informative; neither implies the other; and reporting only one makes it impossible to know which effect is being measured.
+The same QDER architecture reports MAP 0.60 in its original paper.
+That figure is arithmetically correct and was computed over the full 1000-document candidate pool with unrestricted recall denominators---it is not the product of a restricted evaluation set.
+What it measures is model capacity when the entity run is aligned with the evaluation judgments, which is a different quantity from MAP 0.34 under clean supervision.
+A system can produce 0.60 under leaked supervision and 0.29 under clean supervision simultaneously---as the binary-derived QDER run does---because the entities the judgments identify are highly discriminative but cover only a small fraction of relevant documents.
+Conversely, a system can reach 0.34 under clean supervision---as the QDER (LGBM) run does---because its entities are broad enough to be selectable without judgments at all.
+The gap between the two is not a measure of model failure.
+It is a measure of how much of the entity signal was supplied by the judgments rather than recovered from the collection.